343max/TabHibernation/README.md

+## Bug

+I found a big bug in the extension.
+Google Chrome closes all tabs of an extension before uninstalling or updating it.
+So please make sure you restore all your tabs before updating uninstalling them.

 ## TabHibernate

 TabHibernate will be a Chrome Extension that will send inactive Tabs into some kind of "Hibernate" mode – Mostly like [OneTab](https://chrome.google.com/webstore/detail/onetab/chphlpgkkbolifaimnlloiipkdnihall) but without removing the tabs from the tabbar.